Sonoran-Software/Sonoran-Store-Docs/radar/getting-started.md

 ## Acquire the Script

 After purchasing the script through the sonoran store you may [download the script through the keymaster account](/tebex-assets) that purchased the script.
 Upon downloading extract the file to a safe place.

+## Install Prerequisite

+> You must use the Sonoran Fork of WK_Wars2x found [here](https://github.com/Sonoran-Software/wk_wars2x/releases/latest).
+>
+> Minimum version required: `v1.3.3-sonoran`
+{.is-warning}

+> If you are using the Sonoran CAD FiveM Integration, **DO NOT** install a second copy of WK_Wars2x, it is included and updated with the `sonorancad` resource.
+{.is-info}

+WK_Wars2x Radar script is required for this resource to function fully.
+Please ensure you are using the **Sonoran Fork** of WK_Wars2x.
+This is included with the [Sonoran CAD FiveM Integration](https://info.sonorancad.com/integration-plugins/integration-plugins/framework-installation) by default.

+You can also download the latest release of the resource [here](https://github.com/Sonoran-Software/wk_wars2x/releases/latest).

 ## Install the Script